cedalan/Choralcreator/README.md

 # Choralcreator
-My attempt at a choral generator using functional harmony as used by Johann Sebastian Bach.
+My attempt at a choral generator using rules from functional harmony as used by Johann Sebastian Bach.

 This project has two goals: